 The welding torch used in Plasma Arc Welding (PAW) contains two nozzles an inner nozzle for orifice gas and an outer nozzle for shielding gas (See Figure 1).

 The inner nozzle contains orifice gas which surrounds the electrode.
-The orifice gas is a neutral gas which gets converted into plasma state (the fourth state of matter) when an arc is ignited in the chamber.
-The arc heats the orifice gas to a temperature at which the electrons presents in the atoms of orifice gas leave their orbit, due to which, the orifice gas becomes ionized.
-The ionized gases comes out from the orifice of the nozzle as a “plasma jet stream”.
+The orifice gas is a neutral gas that gets converted into a plasma state (the fourth state of matter) when an arc is ignited in the chamber.
+The arc heats the orifice gas to a temperature at which the electrons present in the atoms of orifice gas leave their orbit, due to which, the orifice gas becomes ionized.
+The ionized gases come out from the orifice of the nozzle as a “plasma jet stream”.
 Plasma is a good conductor of electricity.

-Plasma emanates from the nozzle of orifice at a temperature of about 16,700°C (30,000°F), creating a narrow, constricted arc pattern which provides excellent directional control and produces a very favorable depth-to-width weld profile.
+Plasma emanates from the nozzle of the orifice at a temperature of about 16,700°C (30,000°F), creating a narrow, constricted arc pattern that provides excellent directional control and produces a very favorable depth-to-width weld profile.

-The outer nozzle contains shielding gas in a manner similar to Gas Tungsten Arc Welding (GTAW).
+The outer nozzle contains shielding gas like Gas Tungsten Arc Welding (GTAW).
 The shielding gas covers the area of arc plasma impingement on the workpiece to avoid contamination of the weld.
-Shielding gas may be same as the orifice gas or it may be different from orifice gas.
+Shielding gas may be the same as the orifice gas or it may be different from orifice gas.

 Some important terms used in Plasma Arc Welding: